SAFE BAR

 Become a Safe Bar!

 Description: This training equips you with the tools and knowledge needed to identify and intervene safely when you see sexual harassment or assault.
-You receive a wealth of resources for ongoing education, intervention, and support.
+You will receive a wealth of resources for ongoing education, intervention, and support.

 Learning Objectives: